 How do we store information about items that are strongly related to other items or to the context?

-The structure and capacity of visual long-term memoryOne major concentration of our research has been investigating the capacity of long-term memory for visual information.
+The structure and capacity of visual long-term memoryOne major concentration of our research has been investigating the structure of information storage and capacity of long-term memory for visual information.
 In particular, we have focused our research not on how many items observers can remember, but what they remember about those items and what might support this massive visual long-term memory capacity.
 We have found evidence that long-term memory can not only store thousands of objects, but also can store those objects with a remarkable amount of visual detail.
 Furthermore, this capacity seems to be mediated by our knowledge about these objects: the more conceptually distinct an object or scene, the better we are able to remember it.
-Recently we have begun to examine the representation of visual stimuli in long-term memory using psychophysical methods, focusing on the fidelity of memory for particular features (like color), as well as the extent to which visual objects are stored in memory as single bound units versus independent, unbound properties.
+We have also examined the representation of visual stimuli in long-term memory using psychophysical methods, focusing on the fidelity of memory for particular features (like color), as well as the extent to which visual objects are stored in memory as single bound units versus independent, unbound properties.

 Selected Relevant Papers